 “The cost of capacity per MW/km represents the annual cost of building and maintaining capacity to transport one MW of power one kilometre between points on the NETS.
 This incremental cost comprises two components: a capital cost and an operating cost.
 The capital cost is the cost of building (or having built) one MW/km of transmission capacity converted to an annual charge.
 The operating cost component covers the cost of repair and maintenance of capital equipment plus administration costs.
 The basis of the capital cost component is the current average cost at replacement value of the present system.”

-However, there is a difference of opinion as to how the value of the EC is reflected in the T&T Model. and importantly the different interpretation won’t affect how the T&T model works but will affect what data is input and what the T&T model’s output is representing.
+However, there is a difference of opinion as to how the value of the EC is reflected in the T&T Model and importantly the different interpretation won’t affect how the T&T model works but will affect what data is input and what the T&T model’s output is representing.

 The Proposer of CMP375 believes that the current EC/EF calculation reflects the growth in the NETS and this interpretation should continue but be updated to reflect that NETS expansion is no longer primarily driven by new circuits.
 The proposer of CMP315 believes that the EC/EF should be broader and more reflective of the cost of the whole NETS (i.e. a replacement value) which includes all assets and works undertaken on the NETS and the Proposer of CMP315 provided a worked example in Annex 3 to support their conclusion.
 This interpretation is the only current difference between the CMP375 and CMP315 Original solutions.
 Regardless of which interpretation(s) are progressed by the Workgroup, the Workgroup acknowledge that this is likely to also be discussed (and possibly revised) by the TNUoS Taskforce when it is established.